Sorry that this website was offline for the last week, I hadn’t checked. It’s back now.

 The game has great in-game mapping as well.
 There is a nice on-screen map in the corner, and in the released game you can also open a second map which shows what exactly you have explored, with a line showing your path through the zone.
 This version did not have that yet, but even in this first alpha, in addition to the minimap there was a full-screen map showing the whole map available to explore, with areas you have explored shown in detail.
 I didn’t take any screenshots of it unfortunately, so anyone interested will have to find a picture of that online.
 Still, mapping is important to me in this kind of game, so the exploration, mapping, and that enemies stay dead while you are in a zone are all very important parts of why I like this game.

 The full Guild Wars game, later re-titled to Guild Wars: Prophecies, has seven major areas you travel through, or eight depending on how you count.
 The E3 for Everyone alpha has one, Post-Searing Ascalon.
 All Prophecies characters start in Ascalon, the games’ only medieval-European-style country, but it has been destroyed in an apocalypse.
 This first test does not show how the country was destroyed though, that would come later to us in the general public.
 It’s a unique setting for a fantasy RPG though.
-This first test has a whole lot of post-Searing Ascalon available, allowing for a lot of hours of play.
-There were a bunch of missions too.
-And for PvP play, the test had an arena where you could fight other teams of four.
+This first test had a whole lot of post-Searing Ascalon available to explore and fight monsters in, allowing for a lot of hours of play.
+There were a bunch of missions too, organized pieces of the story telling of the aftermath of this apocalypse and what your characters do from this early point in the game.
+And for PvP play, the test had an arena where you could fight other random teams of four, and the Tombs of Drascir, a chosen-teams PvPbattle mode that was the precursor to the Hall of Heroes.
+I either never reached that place on the map or got there but didn’t take any screenshots of it, though, because I have no screenshots of the Tombs of Drascir outpost or mode, unfortunately.
+I did play the (random) Arena some, but didn’t take many screenshots of it.
+One of the arena is below though.
+It played like 4v4 Guild Wars random arenas always have, just on a map that would not be in the final game.

 For this first test, I almost exclusively played as a Ranger that I named Falconess Ysaye.
 Now, Guild Wars requires all character names to be made up of at least two words separated by a space, and it does not have an automatic name generator; you need to come up with names yourself.
 All names must be unique of course, so you can’t use a name anyone else has taken for their character.
 Of this character name, the first part references my usual online handle name but changed for the characters’ gender, and the latter is a character name from a book I had read recently at the time.
 I chose a ranger because the class sounded cool, and in a game like this you need to choose a character and focus on them, so playing as one character seemed like a good idea.
 I still do still have a character of this name, though they would not end up being my post-release main.
 Still, rangers are great!
 I should note though, in this alpha each character class and gender combination had only one outfit, which is why everyone looks the same.
 You could change colors, but not design.
 This would change later of course.